Clergy Leadership Incubator

 Q: What is the timetable for the program?

-A: Applications are due February 1, 2019.
+A: Applications were due March 1, 2019.
 Notification of acceptance will be on March 15, 2019.
 The opening webinar will take place in June 2019.
 The three required retreats are as follows:

 - Oct.
 28-31, 2019: Capital Retreat Center, Waynesboro, PA

 - Oct.
 26-29, 2020: Brandeis-Bardin Institute, Brandeis, CA

 - June 21-24, 2021: Isabella Freedman Retreat Center, Falls Village, CT

 No programming takes place in July/August